LionelDraghi/ArchiCheck/docs/tests/rules_on_components.md

 Component processing in rules unit test / Test on Components embedding components embedding components...
 [Successful](tests_status.md#successful)

-##  Component processing in rules unit test / Test A B C exemple posted on fr.comp.lang.ada...
+##  Component processing in rules unit test / Test A B C example posted on fr.comp.lang.ada...

     Except that as "A" is a reserved word, I use X Y Z instead :-)